 Determine whether the gain or loss is short-term or long-term under section 1222, and whether any portion of the gain or loss is ordinary.
-In making the determination you must do the following.
+In making the determination, you must do the following.

-- Consider any information reported on a transfer statement. - Consider any information reported on Form 8937. - Apply the rules for stock acquired from a decedent. - Apply the rules for stock acquired as a gift. - If a customer acquired securities that caused a loss from a sale of other securities to be both nondeductible under section 1091 and reported in box 5 of a 2013 or earlier Form 1099-B (or reported on a 2014 or 2015 Form 1099-B with code W in box 1f and an adjustment amount in box 1g), use the rules in section 1223(3) to determine the holding period of the acquired securities. - In the case of a short sale, report whether any gain or loss on the closing of the short sale is short-term or long-term based on the acquisition date of the security delivered to close the short sale.
+• Consider any information reported on a transfer statement.

+- Consider any information reported on Form 8937. - Apply the rules for stock acquired from a decedent. - Apply the rules for stock acquired as a gift.

+• If a customer acquired securities that caused a loss from a sale of other securities to be both nondeductible under section 1091 and reported in box 5 of a 2013 or earlier Form 1099-B (or reported on a 2014 or 2015 Form 1099-B with code W in box 1f and an adjustment amount in box 1g), use the rules in section 1223(3) to determine the holding period of the acquired securities.

+• In the case of a short sale, report whether any gain or loss on the closing of the short sale is short-term or long-term based on the acquisition date of the security delivered to close the short sale.
 Apply the rule in section 1233(d), if applicable.

-You are permitted to check up to 2 boxes if a portion of the gain or loss is ordinary and the remaining portion is short-term or long-term.
+Except as provided below, in addition to checking the applicable short-term or long-term box, you are required to check the "Ordinary" checkbox if all or a portion of the gain or loss may be ordinary.
 You may not report both short-term and long-term gain or loss on the same Form 1099-B.